jnozzi/cocoadev.com/markdown/FlowLayoutView.md

 Usage is straightforward enough, instead of adding elements via IB, you just create your object and add it via      [layout addSubview: someView];

---General/ShamylZakariya
+--ShamylZakariya

 ----

-I fixed a potential linker error situation with the General/ZMakeFlowLayoutSizing function.
+I fixed a potential linker error situation with the ZMakeFlowLayoutSizing function.
 Strangely, it was linking from Objective-C++ just fine, but not pure Objective-C. --SZ

 ----
 This is an awesome piece of code.
-Best example I've seen of a custom General/NSView.
+Best example I've seen of a custom NSView.
 Thanks!

 One nit - I think [self forceLayout]; is what we want inside frameSizeChanged.
 This makes it work nicely when resizing the window.

 ----

 **How can we add the ability to drag-reorder objects in a 'pretty' way?
-I mean, having everything slide out of the way smoothly like an General/NSToolbar, leaving room for the dropped element?
+I mean, having everything slide out of the way smoothly like an NSToolbar, leaving room for the dropped element?
 11/14/2005**

 ----

 Instead of using notifications to get size change uh...notifications it works better to override

- (void)resizeSubviewsWithOldSize:(General/NSSize)oldBoundsSize;
+ (void)resizeSubviewsWithOldSize:(NSSize)oldBoundsSize;